oliverjam/intro-react-workshop/02-component-proponent/README.md

 ## Exercise

 1. Open index.html in your editor and browser.
 You should see the `<h1>` rendered to the page.
-2. Try creating your own component that takes some props and renders them.
+2. Replace the `Title` component with your own that takes props for your name and Github profile URL, then renders your name as a link to your Github
-3. Render your new component to the page.
+3. Render your new component to the page with the correct props

 Next: [Class-based components](/03-surpass-with-class)